Bronson Hospitals Nationally Recognized for Excellence in Information Technology

 “Having all of our hospitals on this list demonstrates the breadth and depth of Bronson’s commitment to IT operations and health information security.
 It affirms the work we have done system-wide to ensure we have a highly effective infrastructure in place to support our clinicians and staff in delivering exceptional patient care,” says Paul Peabody, senior vice president of information technology and chief information officer for Bronson Healthcare.

 Among Bronson’s accomplishments is the successful implementation of the EPIC electronic health record across all of its hospitals and medical practices in Calhoun, Kalamazoo and Van Buren counties.
 This ensures every aspect of a patient’s care is coordinated and communicated as patients move from one doctor, service or hospital to the next.
 Epic has the ability to connect globally to other Epic sites to exchange electronic health records which helps improve care coordination, communication, safety and quality of care.
 In the first quarter of 2016, Bronson sites exchanged one quarter of a million patient health records with other providers across 49 states.

 “Hospitals are breaking-out of their traditional four walls and providing care where and when patients need it,” said Rick Pollack, president and CEO of the AHA.
 “These Most Wired hospitals exemplify this transformation by harnessing technology, engaging patients and offering services remotely.”

 Most Wired hospitals are using technology to build patient engagement with the individual’s lifestyle in mind, which includes electronic access to their care team.
-Bronson patients have 24/7 access through Bronson MyChart, a secure online connection that is free and accessible from any computer, tablet or mobile phone.
+Bronson patients have 24-hour a day, seven days a week access through Bronson MyChart, a secure online connection that is free and accessible from any computer, tablet or mobile phone.
 It allows patients to request appointments, view test results, refill prescriptions, and conduct other tasks to manage their healthcare needs online.